 Standing just 12mm high, the Vissles LP85 is one of the smallest mechanical keyboards around.
 In fact, it currently boasts the award for the world’s slimmest 85-key keyboard; an affordable alternative to the Apple Magic Keyboard.

 Being a Bluetooth keyboard, the Vissles LP85 is compatible with most Bluetooth devices.
 It boasts a Mac and Windows layout and can be paired with up to three devices.

 LP85 supports macOS, Windows, Chrome OS, Android, Linux, and iOS systems.
-It also comes with USB Type-C for wired connections and for charging.
+It also comes with a USB Type-C port for wired connections and for charging.

 To pair the LP85 with your device, you can either connect it via the USB-C, then switch to Bluetooth, or if you’d prefer to go wireless straight away, hold down the Fn + P keys for 5 seconds.
 The backlight of the P key will start flashing to let you know the keyboard is in pairing mode.

 If you’re not happy to fork out for an Apple Magic Keyboard, for instance, the LP85 is definitely worth consideration.
 Whether you’re using a MacBook, desktop PC, iPad, or smartphone, the LP85 makes a great addition to your device’s accessories.

 To switch between Mac and Windows, simply press Fn + A for Windows or Fn + S to switch to Mac.
 It’s really simple, and I felt as though it would be an easy option for those who aren’t technically minded, or are looking for a straightforward, portable keyboard with the build and responsiveness of a mechanical keyboard.